 How I Use Twitter

-First and foremost, I use Twitter to connect with people.
+First, I use Twitter to connect with people.
 That’s a given.
 Any event I’ve been to has introduced me to any number of people that I still follow, because they are wicked smart/silly/cool/friendly.
-Secondary to that, I use Twitter to learn.
+Second, I use Twitter to learn.
 See @zeldman, @mollydotcom, @beep, @stop, @meyerweb.
-These people inspire me, but don’t know me.
+These people inspire me, but they don’t know me.
 But they provide an absolute wealth of information in design and it’s a good bet that I own at least one book they’ve written.
 Third, I use Twitter as a knowledge base.
 I am in higher ed, and man, those people RAWK the house.
 There are the edupunks (@jimgroom, @cogdog @colecamplese) and the visionaries (@opencontent @zephoria, @mwesch) and those leading the cause of social media in higher ed (@markgr, you are The Man).
 And then there are all the people I meet at work, on the road, at events, on the internets.
 Many of these people I know well, or have met and forged a friendship (you know who you are; insert @yourname here).
 Holy smokes they are smart.
-And forth, I use Twitter as entertainment (@wilw, @TerryBorder, @FakeAPStylebook, @donttrythis) as well as many of my peeps with their own alter ego accounts).
+And fourth, I use Twitter as entertainment (@wilw, @TerryBorder, @FakeAPStylebook, @donttrythis) as well as many of my peeps with their own alter ego accounts.
 That really sums it up in a nutshell.

 I am a connector.
 For me, people come first.
 Because of this, I am a high follow cost; I tweet a lot, and I respond to others within conversations.
 I ask questions, I comment on posts.
 I choose not to use punctuation to proceed @replies, because I rely on Twitter’s default position: if you follow the account to whom I am replying, you can see the tweet.
 If you don’t, you won’t.
 Honestly, I throw enough stuff out of my own that I don’t need to throw more junk into your twitterstream (okay, to me it isn’t junk, but to you it likely is.
 Or, you would already be following that person.
 Or unfollowing me.
 See my logic here?)
 There are times when my life is slow, and when that happens–or when I’m avoiding doing something else–I look at someone’s personal twitter stream to see who they are talking to.
 Sometimes I pick up great leads; sometimes, I’m just snooping.
 Either way, it gives me a peek into another thought process, and I can decide if there is value there on my own without throwing everything into the twitterstream.